METRO Magazine Logo

 She has personally engaged with the agency’s leadership, focusing on key priorities for transit agencies nationwide.

-“I’ve had a chance to speak with the new FTA Administrator, Marc Molinaro, and his team, and they made it very clear that they want transit to focus on three things — safety and security of our systems, cleanliness, and efficiency,” she says.
+“I’ve had a chance to speak with the new FTA Administrator, Marc Molinaro, and his team, and they made it very clear that they want transit to focus on three things — safety and security of our systems, cleanliness, and efficiency,” she said.
 “We’re putting together a task force to do just that.”

 “In an industry that doesn’t make a profit, funding is always difficult, and inflation has only made it harder.
-Some systems are cutting service, so our ability to communicate those realities to the FTA — around safety, cleanliness, and fare collection — is critical,” she says.
+Some systems are cutting service, so our ability to communicate those realities to the FTA — around safety, cleanliness, and fare collection — is critical,” she said.

 Throughout her term as APTA chair and her time on the board of directors, MJ Maynard-Carey has pushed the industry to sharpen its message and tell a story that connects transit not just to mobility but also to economic vitality, public health, and community well-being.